 “The Witcher: Blood Origin will tell the tale of the Elven civilization before its fall, and most importantly reveal the forgotten history of the very first Witcher.”

 Information on this pivotal figure is even scarcer in The Witcher series of books (or the popular videogames that spun off from them), so it could be that the new series will fill in some interesting gaps for fans.

 “It is exciting that the world of Witcher – as planned in the very beginning – is expanding,” author Andrzej Sapkowski said.

 “I hope it will bring more fans to the world of my books.”

 How does Blood Origin connect to The Witcher season 2?

-Set to return to filming in August 2020, season two of The Witcher probably won’t directly connect to Blood Origin – they’re set millennia apart, after all – but there may be some minor crossover points.
+Season two of The Witcher probably won’t directly connect to Blood Origin – they’re set millennia apart, after all – but there may be some minor crossover points.

 For example, the book adapted for season two – Blood of Elves – includes extended sequences at the ruined Witcher castle Kaer Morhen, while the series has also cast other Witchers that Geralt is friendly with.

 It seems likely that Kaer Morhen and/or Witcher traditions explained in season two will be further explored in Blood Origin, offering a tangential connection between the two series.